Q: Is it okay for my bird to be in air conditioning?

 A: Much depends upon the species of bird.
-For instance, Amazon hens are generally better talkers than the males, but they both will talk to some degree if domestically raised.
-African Grey males are better talkers than the hens.
+For instance, Amazon hens are generally better talkers than the males, but they both will talk to some degree.
 With other species, the degree of talking ability depends upon many other factors such as: individual personality, species, happiness, the person teaching the bird, and overall general health.
 You can try singing the phrases you want the bird to learn.
 They are more eager to learn to say things that are heard in a lilting or excited tone.

 Q: I have a Nanday Conure that was hatched in April, and my mother has another from the same clutch.
 We live in different houses about 100 yards apart, so the birds don't get to see each other.
 My mother's bird is already talking some, but my bird has only said one word, one time.
 When we bought them, they said Nash could talk.
 My question is how long does it take a bird to talk?
 I am curious as to why these two cluch mates are so different and why if Nash did talk, why has he quit.